Tips & Tricks#

 Organising Your Text#

-Sometimes chapters have a short preface, like a brief piece of text or a quote to set the stage before the first scene – Some text that may not be a part of the actual following scene.
+Sometimes chapters have a short preface, like a brief piece of text or a quote to set the stage before the first scene begins.

-If you add separate files for chapters and scenes, this is the perfect place to add such text.
-Separating chapter and scene files also allows you to set meta data for the whole chapter.
-Like list all characters present in the chapter, etc.
+If you add separate files for chapters and scenes, the chapter file is the perfect place to add such text.
+Separating chapter and scene files also allows you to make scene files child documents of the chapter.

 Depending on your writing style, you may need to separate between soft and hard scene breaks within chapters.
 Like for instance if you switch point-of-view character often.